hypered/refli.be/pages/fr/blog/introducing.md

   ...).
 - We can improve the processing we do to recover even more fine-grained structure.
-For instance we could identify dates or turn references appearing within the texts into link to the referenced texts.
+For instance we could identify dates or turn references appearing within the texts into links to the referenced texts.
 - We can offer a more direct access to the underlying structured data that we recover.
 The JSON representation above is an example but we could also offer for instance a copy of our relational database.